Required Documents for Commercial sUAS Operations

 Application Process:

 Applications for authorizations are made through what is referred to as LAANCE (Low Altitude Authorization and Notification Capability).
-LAANC is an automated system that provides drone pilots with near real-time authorization to fly in controlled airspace at or below 400 feet.
+LAANC is an automated system that provides drone pilots with real-time authorization to fly in controlled airspace at or below 400 feet.

 LAANC Authorization Examples: